Lur Berri: History

-In 1936 the wheat cooperative was founded.
-Until 1965, activity focused on crop production in the Basque Country.
+In 1936, the wheat cooperative was founded.
+Until 1965, activity was focused on crop production in the Basque Country.

 In 1971, the agricultural cooperative Lur Berri was born from a merger between grain cooperatives in the Basque Country and Lower Navarre.

 From the 1980s, the cooperative grew quickly.
 It moved into livestock production (cattle, sheep, pigs and poultry) and acquired a number of cereal wholesalers: Bonnut, Garlin, Espoey, Artix, Clermont, and Coarraze-Nay.
-The group Lur Berri is active in the Pyrénées-Atlantiques, Landes, Hautes-Pyrénées, and most recently, the Tarn-et-Garonne.
+The group Lur Berri has been active in the Pyrénées-Atlantiques, Landes, Hautes-Pyrénées, and most recently, the Tarn-et-Garonne.

 Lur Berri's mission is to "assure our farmer partners the best value of their products".

 2013 meat adulteration scandal

 On 14 February 2013, the French government confirmed that Spanghero, a French prepared meat producer of which Lur Berri owns 99%, knowingly sold horse meat labelled as beef in the 2013 meat adulteration scandal, and the company's licence was suspended while investigations continued.